paiva-thiago/paiva-thiago/README.md

 I've been a developer since 2005.
 Started studying computing as a hobby, when was a teenager, after some courses discovered the passion about finding faster ways to automatize processes and sharing the knowledge of the discoveries with the people.
 Worked in public and private sectors, likes Java and Loves JavaScript!

-*   🌍  I'm based in Oeiras, Lisbon
+*   🌍  I'm based in Sintra, Lisbon
 *   ✉️  You can contact me at [paiva.thiago@proton.me](mailto:paiva.thiago@proton.me)
-*   🧠  I'm learning Svelte and React
+*   🧠  I'm learning Svelte and VueJs

 <a href="https://www.github.com/paiva-thiago" target="_blank" rel="noreferrer"><img
                   src="https://img.shields.io/github/followers/paiva-thiago?logo=github&style=for-the-badge&color=0891b2&labelColor=1c1917" /></a>